santiment/academy/src/docs/changelog/legacy-changelog/index.md

 You can see 2 available metrics:

-- Contract Interecting Addresses
+- Contract Interacting Addresses
 - Contract Transactions Count

 Actually it’s not only for contract, it works for any address.
-I am really appreciate any feedback.
+I really appreciate any feedback.
-Disclaimer new 2 metrics for our addresses have slow performance.
+Disclaimer: the new 2 metrics for addresses have slow performance.
-Loaded time can be up to 1 minute.
+Loading time can be up to 1 minute.
 Sorry.

 ### `30.03.22 - 6.04.22`